bishwajitprasadgond/automation_script/README.md

 - If a file with a particular extension already exists in the destination folder, it will not be moved, and an error message will be printed.

 ---
+## File Arranger Tool

+**Description:**
+The File Arranger Tool is a utility designed to help you organize your files by their types in a specific folder.
+It simplifies file organization and makes it easier to manage your files effectively.

+**Features:**
+- Arrange files by their types (e.g., documents, images, videos).
+- User-friendly interface.
+- Supports arranging files in any folder on your computer.

+**Usage:**
+1. Download the `file_arranger.exe` executable file.
+2. Run the executable file.
+3. Enter the folder path where you want to arrange the files (e.g., `C:\user\downloads`).
+4. Press "Submit" to start arranging the files.

+**Contributing:**
+Contributions are welcome!
+If you have any suggestions or improvements, please submit a pull request.

+**License:**
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+**Acknowledgements:**
+Thanks to all contributors who have helped improve the File Arranger Tool.

+---